 A recent survey commissioned by the National Patient Safety Foundation (NPSF) asked people if they had ever experienced a misdiagnosis or medical mistake.
 Forty-two percent of those surveyed reported they had been involved in a “medical mistake.”
 Another forty percent stated they had been party to a misdiagnosis or treatment error; however, they did not differentiate between treatment error and misdiagnosis.
 About eight percent of the respondents claimed misdiagnosis was a primary causal factor in the medical error.
 Another nine percent said their doctor did not make an adequate diagnosis from the start.
 These rates of medical malpractice due to a misdiagnosis appear to be at least as high, if not higher, in New Jersey.

 Studies on misdiagnosis in the Emergency Room have shown misdiagnosis rates by an emergency room doctor are between twenty and thirty percent.
 Due to the hectic nature of New Jersey emergency rooms and the serious and time-critical aspects of those who present there, the rates would be expected to be higher.

 A large portion of medical malpractice lawsuits in New Jersey are filed due to misdiagnosis or delayed treatment.
-The five most misdiagnosed conditions are:
+The six most misdiagnosed conditions are: